joric/jir/README.md

 There's also a small project for Roomba 620 (in progress).
 I tried to utilize IR sender but it didn't work for some reason, so I just used roomba serial port to send commands (you need it for power anyway).
-The serial port is located under the top cover (it can be lifted with bare hands), some kind of mini-DIN connector (sadly mouse/keyboard PS/2 adapters [don't fit](https://i.imgur.com/9b3O1Kg.jpg)).
+The serial port is located under the top cover (it can be lifted with bare hands), some kind of mini-DIN connector (sadly mouse/keyboard PS/2 adapters can't be donors for that, they [won't fit](https://i.imgur.com/9b3O1Kg.jpg)).

 * [RoombaSerial.ino](https://github.com/joric/joirc/blob/master/RoombaSerial/RoombaSerial.ino) (RoombaSerial sketch, mostly works fine, occasionally hangs, probably regulator is overheating)
 * [roomba_serial.sh](https://github.com/joric/joirc/blob/master/scripts/roomba_serial.sh) (RoombaSerial control script)